 For all their talk of love, their love was conditioned on you being one of them, believing the right things.

 Once you left, the love stopped.

-Now, they question if you really ever got saved.
+Now they question if you were ever really saved.

 They say they still love you, but deep down you know they don’t.